dsolero/hello-world/README.md

 hello-world
 ===========

-Initisal repository for Dan Solero's new account.
+Initial repository for Dan Solero's new account.